 heads 0.7 mi.
 S of Mount Cashman, trends SE to its terminus, 2 mi.
 SE of West Peak and 4 mi.
 NE of Valdez, Chugach Mts

-To best enjoy Valdez Glacier one must kayak or canoe out to the glacier.
-We offer private canoe tours and there are two companies in Valdez that offer large group kayaking tours.
+To best enjoy Valdez Glacier one must kayak or canoe out to the see the glacier.
+We offer private canoe tours to the glacier and there is one other company in Valdez that offers mixed group kayaking tours around the lake but not to glacier.

 Due to the high concentration of glacier silt in the water there are no fish.
 Also since we've been asked on tours, whales, otters, nor any other marine life travel up the stream to the lake.
 Other than insects and birds no wildlife lives in/on the lake.